inducer/pycuda/doc/source/driver.rst

     :class:`DeviceAllocation`) to the Python buffer *dest*.
 The size of the copy is determined by the size of the buffer.

-    Optionally execute asynchronously, serialized via *stream*.
-In this case, *dest* must be page-locked.

 .. function:: memcpy_dtoh_async(dest, src, stream=None)

     Copy from the device pointer *src* (an :class:`int` or a